Home | Simulations

 • Suitable standard solutions must be available.

-Oxidation is loss of electrons and increase in valency number, gain of oxygen or loss of hydrogen
+Oxidation is the loss of electrons and increases in valency number, a gain of oxygen, or loss of hydrogen.

 Fe2+ →Fe3+ + e-1

-Reduction is gain of electrons and reduction in valency number, loss of oxygen or gain of hydrogen
+Reduction is the gain of electrons and reduction in valency number, loss of oxygen, or gain of hydrogen.

 Fe3+ + e-1→Fe2+ , Fe2+ + 2e-1 → Fe0

-Oxidizing agent or oxidant is the substance that gain electrons
+Oxidizing agent or oxidant is the substance that gains electrons.

 Ex: KMnO4, K2Cr2O7, Ce(SO4)2

-Reducing agent or reductant is the substance that donate (lose) electrons
+Reducing agent or reductant is the substance that donates (lose) electrons.

 FeSO4, Na2S2O3, H2C2O4

-Principle: Determination of Concentration of Citric Acid in Soda by Titration
+Principle Work of Citric Acid Determination by Titration

 a) Aprotic Acids: Acids that lose one H atom during their neutralization reactions with a base (e.g. NaOH) such as hydrochloric acid (HCl) and nitric acid (HNO3).